soamane/winkrnl/README.md

 ### AVL tree cleanup

-kdmapper walks AVL tree nodes manually to find and remove the `PiDDBCacheTable` entry.
-This is fragile — it relies on the internal node layout staying consistent across Windows versions.
+Both kdmapper and winkrnl call the kernel's own AVL functions to remove the `PiDDBCacheTable` entry.
+The difference is in how those calls are made.

-winkrnl calls the kernel's own AVL functions through the `InvokeK32Routine` hook:
+kdmapper has individual hardcoded wrapper functions for each kernel routine it needs. winkrnl uses a single variadic template that works for any kernel function:

 ```cpp
 const auto entry = k32ctx->RtlLookupElementGenericTableAvl(table, &compared);
 k32ctx->RtlDeleteElementGenericTableAvl(table, entry);
 ```

-The kernel handles node relinking and tree rebalancing internally.
+Adding a new kernel call in winkrnl requires no new plumbing — pass the address and arguments, the template handles the rest.

 ### PsLoadedModuleList cleanup